intraweb-modules13/IWforums/README.md

 Install notes
 -------------
   - You must install [IWmain module](https://github.com/intraweb-modules13/IWmain).
 This module has general API for IW modules.
 In the configuration of this module, you must specify the path of a writable folder to save data files.
+IWmain provides also User Reports function for email sending with the news subscription from forum.
   - You can install [IWusers module](https://github.com/intraweb-modules13/IWusers) (extends user functions) and then, forum module uses its profile information (name and surname)
   - You must copy the following vendors into **vendor** folder in Zikula root path.
     - Download [Bootstrap](http://getbootstrap.com/) into *Zk_root/vendor/bootstrap/*.
 It's tested with Bootstrap 3.1.1